sciactive/nephele/packages/plugin-encryption/README.md

 AES-256 is a well tested encryption standard that is used extensively in the industry.
 Many CPUs have dedicated hardware to handle AES encryption and decryption.
 Cipher Block Chaining mode allows AES-256 to act more like a stream cipher, and also allows Nephele to answer Range requests (non-sequential read access) even for encrypted files.
 This means, for example, your video streaming player will be able to start playing in the middle of a large video.

+If you copy a file through WebDAV, because of the way Nephele works, both files will have the same ciphertext, and thus a malicious actor could determine that they are the same file.
+If this is not acceptable, instead you should download the file, then reupload it.

 ## Filenames

 AES-256 in Cipher Block Chaining mode is also used, but with a different key than file contents and a constant initialization vector.
 Files and directories need to have a one to one mapping of ciphertext to plaintext to facilitate fast access.
 Otherwise, requesting a file might require scanning the entire directory tree to find it.